THYROID Panel (TSH + Free T3 + Free T4)

 The comprehensive thyroid panel is the most elaborate and cost-efficient hormonal check for the thyroid.
 It reveals all possible disorders that oftentimes go undetected with a more limited assessment.

-The thyroid-stimulating hormone is the best and most common test to check the possibility of thyroid disease in the context of nonexistent dysfunction of the pituitary gland.
-If this test gives normal values, 0.450−4.500 μIU/mL (>10 yr old) it means that the TSH levels are in the normal range.
+The TSH test, or thyroid-stimulating hormone test, is the best and most common test to check the possibility of thyroid disease in the context of nonexistent dysfunction of the pituitary gland.
+If this TSH test results in normal values of 0.450−4.500 μIU/mL (>10 yr old), it means that the TSH levels are in the normal range and that there is enough thyroid hormone production, not too much thyroid hormone.

 By comparison, if the TSH level is very low, it means that a higher number of hormones was produced and you may suffer from hyperthyroidism.